How I got multiple FAANG offers in Europe

 Yet another story of how an ordinary guy from the middle of nowhere in Russia managed to get multiple FAANG offers.
 This time, in Europe.
 I'll tell you a little about my background, share several tips and tricks that helped me to land the interviews and prepare for them, talk about the interviewing process, reveal my final choice.

 TL;DR. Sent hundreds of CVs.
 Solved 100 challenges on Leetcode.
 Read a book on system design.
 Went through 9 interviews.
 Got 4 offers.
 Accepted 1.
 Lived happily ever after.

 G. stands for Goncharov.
-I wanted to spare you the pain of trying to read it.
+I wanted to save you the pain of reading my Cyrillic last name.

 I like thinking of myself as a bit of an adventurer.
 One adventure I nourished in my mind for a long time was to move to another country.
 A year ago, this desire matured into concrete actions.
 I did a research and outlined a list of countries for the relocation.
 Once I had the list of countries identified, I decided to give myself a break until the end of the year.
 At the end of January, after a week of snowboarding, I felt energized enough to get back to the relocation mission.

 Sending out applications